Healthedata1/smart-app-launch/scopes-and-launch-context/index.md

 ## Scopes for requesting identity data

 Some apps need to authenticate the clinical end-user.
-This can be accomplished by requesting a pair of OpenID Connect scopes: `openid` and  `profile`.
+This can be accomplished by requesting a pair of OpenID Connect scopes: `openid` and  `fhirUser`.

 When these scopes are requested (and the request is granted), the app will receive an [`id_token`](http://openid.net/specs/openid-connect-core-1_0.html#CodeIDToken)